State / Territory Benefits - Indiana

 Eligibility: The recipient must be at least 60 years of age, receiving survivor's benefits during the year; and the total benefits received were reported on their federal return.

-Property Tax Exemption: Property tax deductions are available to disabled Hoosier Veterans under the following conditions:
+Property Tax Deductions/Excise tax: Property tax deductions are available to disabled Hoosier Veterans under the following conditions:

-Served at least 90 days of honorable service AND
+Served at least 90 days of honorable service (can be peacetime service).
+And:

 Are at least 10% service-connected disabled.